 Coca-Cola: The Last Customer

 These ten brands have created original content that consumers are able to connect to.
-Each one tells a story that compel consumers to continue watching, which is an important goal to achieve when creating your campaign.
-Hopefully these examples will help you find your own creativity and allow you to make something just as amazing as these brands have managed to create.
+Each one tells a story that compels consumers to continue watching, which is an important goal to achieve when creating your campaign.
+Hopefully, these examples will help you find your own creativity and allow you to make something just as amazing as these brands have managed to create.

 Liked this article?
 Take a look at this one about McDonalds and video marketing